Prithviraj Kapoor: Later years

-His filmography of this period includes Mughal-e-Azam (1960), where he gave his most memorable performance as the Mughal emperor Akbar, Harishchandra Taramati (1963) in which he played the lead role, an unforgettable performance as Porus in Sikandar-e-Azam (1965), and the stentorian grandfather in Kal Aaj Aur Kal (1971), in which he appeared with his son Raj Kapoor and grandson Randhir Kapoor.
+His filmography of this period includes Mughal-e-Azam (1960), where he gave his most memorable performance as the Mughal emperor Akbar, which earned him a nomination for the Filmfare Award for Best Supporting Actor, Harishchandra Taramati (1963) in which he played the lead role, an unforgettable performance as Porus in Sikandar-e-Azam (1965), and the stentorian grandfather in Kal Aaj Aur Kal (1971), in which he appeared with his son Raj Kapoor and grandson Randhir Kapoor.

 Kapoor starred in the legendary religious Punjabi film Nanak Nam Jahaz Hai (1969), a film so revered in Punjab that there were lines many kilometres long to purchase tickets.

 He also starred in the Punjabi films Nanak Dukhiya Sub Sansar (1970) and Mele Mittran De (1972).

-He also acted in the Kannada movie Sakshatkara (1971), directed by Kannada director Puttanna Kanagal.
-He acted as Rajkumar's father in that movie.
+He also acted in the Kannada film Sakshatkara (1971), directed by Kannada director Puttanna Kanagal.
+He acted as Dr. Rajkumar's father in the film.

 Awards and honours

 In 1954, he was awarded the Sangeet Natak Akademi Fellowship, and in 1969, the Padma Bhushan by the Government of India.
 He remained Nominated Rajya Sabha Member for eight years.

 He was posthumously awarded the Dadasaheb Phalke Award for the year 1971.
 He was the third recipient of that award, the highest accolade in Indian cinema.

+He was also inducted into the Bollywood Walk of Fame at Bandra Bandstand, where his autograph was preserved.